 Generally, two to three days per week of weight training is recommended, with at least one day of rest in between.
 This will allow the body to rest and recover from the stress of strength training.
 Shorter duration weight training sessions, such as 15 to 20 minutes, can be just as beneficial as longer sessions, provided they are done with proper technique and intensity.

 If a longer session is desired, it is best to break it up into shorter segments to ensure the proper technique is maintained and fatigue is avoided.
-It is also important to incorporate flexibility and cardio activities into a weight training program to ensure that all areas of physical fitness are addressed.
+It is also important to incorporate flexibility and cardio activities into a weight training for seniors program to ensure that all areas of physical fitness are addressed.

 As seniors become increasingly adept at performing weight training exercises, the number of days per week they devote to the activity can increase to four or five – a great way to stay in shape!
 Start off with two or three days per week and build up from there.